 - Yellow skin and eyes

-Take your baby to the emergency room immediately if you notice any of the symptoms.
+Take your baby to the emergency room immediately if you notice any of the symptoms, and on accidental inhalation, do not induce vomiting on your own.
 Remember to carry the bottle or container of the zinc oxide product so that the healthcare provider can provide a relevant antidote based on the product’s formulation.

 Precautions While Using Zinc Oxide